 10 Stunningly Beautiful Places To See In South Iceland

 This 200-foot waterfall is right off Route 1 (Ring Road) on the South Coast of Iceland.
 There is no hiking required to see this waterfall.
 It is just a short walk from the parking lot, and can even be seen from farther away as you drive up to it along the Ring Road.
-This is one of the BEST ROAD TRIPS IN EUROPE so you are in for a real treat and a memorable experience!

 Though Iceland is graced with an endless display of stunning waterfalls, Seljalandsfoss’ unique quality is that it is possible to walk behind the waterfall.
 Whether you are visiting Iceland for 2 weeks or 2 days, you must see this famous waterfall!